This site is dedicated to the village of Varagur, Sri Venkatesa Perumal Kovil and Sri Kailasanatha Samy Kovil.

-This is the story of Varagur, a village situated on the bank of the River Kudamurutti, tributary of river Cauvery.
-In this remote village, the Great Saint Narayana Theertha Swamigal who composed the famous songs Tharangini attained Deva Mukthi after he received the Viswaroopa Darshan of Lord Venkatesa Perumal.
+Varagur is situated on the bank of the River Kudamurutti, tributary of river Cauvery.
+In this remote village, the Great Saint Narayana Theertha Swamigal (who composed the Krishna Leela Tharangini) attained Deva Mukthi after he received the Viswaroopa Darshan of Lord Venkatesa Perumal.